futur3/MPPaIPE/README.md

 ## Dictionary

 - NSN: National Significant Number, i.e. the number of digits after the country code excluding any trunk code or access code.

+# Cache

+First time you run this extractor, the page got from wikipedia, wil be stored into `cache.html`.

+You can rename `working_cache.html` into `cache.html` if for some reason, the page got from wikipedia, fails parsing.